What damages are available in a breach of contract dispute

 Limits on Contract Damages

 Further complicating the process, courts must also abide by the fact that not all losses will be recoverable.
 A plaintiff’s recovery will be limited when damages become too remote in order to have a logical connection to the injury suffered by the plaintiff.
 When claimed losses are too remote or unforeseeable, there can be no recovery.
-This can be both a question of fact and question of law.
+This can be both a question of fact and a question of law.
 Further, a party who fails to mitigate their damages may have their recovery limited based on the idea that the law only helps those who help themselves.
-Therefore, one cannot engage in conduct that makes their position mush worse effectively compounding the injury.
+Therefore, one cannot engage in conduct that makes their position much worse effectively compounding the injury.